Steve Canyon: Cinema

 In the late 1940s, producer David O. Selznick considered a Steve Canyon film series starring Guy Madison, but Madison's agent Henry Willson talked Selznick out of it.

 Television

 The strip was adapted into a filmed, half-hour television series of 34 episodes on NBC in 1958–59 (with reruns on ABC in 1960).
-Dean Fredericks (1924–1999), formerly the Hindu manservant on Johnny Weissmuller's 1955–56 Jungle Jim series, played Canyon—a troubleshooter for the United States Air Force, spending half the season traveling from base to base before becoming the commanding officer stationed at the strip's fictitious Big Thunder Air Force Base in California.
+Dean Fredericks played Canyon—a troubleshooter for the United States Air Force.
+Canyon spent the first part of the series traveling from base to base, before becoming the commanding officer stationed at the strip's fictitious Big Thunder Air Force Base in California.
 With the exception of General "Shanty" Towne (in the pilot episode), none of the other supporting characters from the newspaper strip appeared in the series.

-The show is broadcast periodically on the Decades over-the-air television network.

 From 2008 to 2009, the first 24 episodes were released on DVD; the remaining episodes were released on July 28, 2015.

 Novels

 A series of novels was published by Grosset & Dunlap in the 1950s.
 They were all written by Caniff, with illustrations by himself.